neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 ```

 ## Logging
-A final feature of **datashuttle** is logging—whenever a folder is created or
+Whenever a folder is created or data transferred in **datashuttle**,
-data transferred, full details are saved in the logs.
+full details are saved in the logs.
 This ensures
 a full history of the project is available at any time.
 Logs are stored
 on the local filesystem and can be viewed in a text editor or through
 the graphical interface: